zcacini2/FlightRouter/README.md

 ## Team Members: Giwon Jung, Krystyna Madel, and Zach Cacini

-### "The README clearly and succintly describes the following
+### The README clearly and succintly describes the following

 The linkage and location of all major code, data, and results